 The radio reports are co-produced and hosted by WGTE's science and environment reporter, Marc Hathaway, along with Chris Peiffer.
 The reports air on Fridays at 5:44 p.m. during "All Things Considered" on WGTE FM.

 The Maumee River Watershed is the largest watershed that empties into the

 Great Lakes and the region is struggling with water quality and water usage issues.

 The series will examine how buffer areas can prevent agricultural nutrient and sediment runoff; redesigning our communities so that porous soil isn't replaced with water resistant pavement; and developing new civic infrastructures to protect the environmental health of the water we depend on to live.

 WGTE FM 91’s participation in “Think Outside the Pipes” will extend the impact and reach of "Water Blues."
-WGTE FM 91 joins five other stations across the country in receiving grant money.
-Funding for the grants comes from the Park Foundation, an organization dedicated to media that heightens public awareness of critical environmental issues.
+WGTE FM 91 joins five other stations across the country in receiving a grant from the Park Foundation, an organization dedicated to media that heightens public awareness of critical environmental issues.

 - Watershed Radio: Municipal Water & Sewer